-- A company does not disclose everything in public in order to protect the information from reaching to its competitors.
-If confidential information is shared, the competitors can take strategic advantage out of the information.
+- A company does not disclose everything in public to protect the information from reaching its competitors.
+If confidential information is shared, the competitors can take strategic advantage of the information.

 - Thoughtful misguidance by the management of the company due to agency problems.
-Agency problems mean the non-congruence between the goals of investors and management of a company.
+Agency problems mean the non-congruence between investors’ goals and the management of a company.

 Intrinsic Value vs. Book Value

-Book value is an accounting representation of net asset value of a company whereas the intrinsic value also takes care of future value of the company.
+Book value is an accounting representation of the net asset value of a company, whereas intrinsic value also takes care of the company’s future value.

 How to Calculate Intrinsic Value?

 There are many methods of calculating an intrinsic value of a stock.
 These methods demonstrate the close relationship between intrinsic value and the time value of money.
-Most common methods known are as follows:
+The most common methods known are as follows:

 Dividend Discount Model